stylus/stylus/docs/executable.md

-        -d, --compare           Display input along with output -f, --firebug           Emits debug infos in the generated css that can be used by the FireStylus Firebug plugin -l, --line-numbers      Emits comments in the generated CSS indicating the corresponding Stylus line
+        -d, --compare           Display input along with output -f, --firebug           Emits debug infos in the generated css that can be used by the FireStylus Firebug plugin -s, --sass-debug        Emits Sass-style debug infos that can be read' by the Chrome Developer Tools'
+        -l, --line-numbers      Emits comments in the generated CSS indicating the corresponding Stylus line
         -V, --version           Display the version of Stylus